fredemmott/hack-error-suppressor/README.md

 ------------------------

-This is disallowed by default; if you're absolutely certain you need to do this
-- keeping in mind that typechecker errors are real problems with your code, not just lint - you can disable the check:
+This is disallowed by default; if you're absolutely certain you need to do this (keeping in mind that typechecker errors are real problems with your code, not just lint) you can disable the check:

 ```PHP
 FredEmmott\HackErrorSuppressor::allowRealRequestsAgainstBrokenCode();